Panama country brief

-The two countries established diplomatic relations in 1974, when Australia’s first Ambassador to Panama, Owen Davis, presented credentials.
-The Australian Embassy in Mexico City, is accredited concurrently to Panama.
-Australia has an Honorary Consul in Panama and Panama has a Consulate-General, headed by an Honorary Consul, in Sydney.
+The two countries established diplomatic relations in 1974.
+Australia has an Honorary Consul in Panama.
+Australia's Ambassador to Mexico holds non-resident accreditation to Panama.
+Panama opened an embassy in Australia in 2018 and has a Consulate-General, headed by an Honorary Consul, in Sydney.

 Panama is a member of the Organisation of American States, the Community of Latin American and Caribbean States (CELAC) and the Central American Integration System (SICA).
 It is an observer of the Pacific Alliance and has FTAs in force or under negotiation with all Alliance members.
 Panama remains interested in becoming a Pacific Alliance member or associate member.